 If selling your business wasn’t necessarily your chosen path, and you’ve instead been forced due to circumstances, try to see the positives.
 Selling your business gives you the chance to start again and perhaps even try your hand at something you’ve always wanted to do.

-The selling price for your business is so important and is usually calculated based on a number of factors.
+The selling price for your business is so important and is usually calculated based on several factors.
 It’s crucial to get this right so that you don’t sell yourself short, or go too high and struggle to sell.
 If you sell at a low price for your industry, you might be kicking yourself afterwards that you could have come out of the sale better off!

 Do your research and ensure you come to an agreeable and realistic selling price, or you will find the process to be much more difficult than it needs to be.
 Knowing the value of your business can be a big help; our business valuation calculator can help.